osg-htc/operations/SLA/myosg.md

    * Create and add appropriate documentation to the OSG TWiki for appropriate use of MyOSG.
    * Meet response times associated with the priority assigned to Customer issues.
    * Maintain appropriately trained staff.
    * Notify the community of any changes to the machine readable MyOSG pages without (20) business days notification.
-Notification will be sent to the OSG-Operations mailing list and to each OSG Support Center, along with discussion in the [[https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes][OSG Operations Meeting]].
+Notification will be sent to the OSG-Operations mailing list and to each OSG Support Center, along with discussion in the [OSG Operations Meeting](https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes).
    * Operations will provide backward compatible views to the best of our ability, due to changes requested in OIM or MyOSG by OSG stakeholders this can not be guaranteed.
    * OSG Operations will provide the legacy VORS view through the life of the OSG Project.
 This view can be seen at http://myosg.grid.iu.edu/wizardsummary/legacyvorscsv.
    * Insure the compatibility of downtime XML data for six (6) months.